jburgaya/2026_transcriptomics_HMOs/README.md

 # CRISPRi-seq data analysis

-The script for the CRISPRiseq data analysis can be found in: `workflow/scripts/CRISPRi6.R`
+The script for the CRISPRiseq data analysis can be found in `workflow/scripts/CRISPRi6.R`